Kinetic Mining in Context: Few-Shot Action Synthesis via Text-to-Motion Distillation: Methodology

 \subsubsection{Window Distillation.}

 We distill the teacher’s internal representations relative to the mined window into the student.
-Let $\mathbf{u}^P$ and $\mathbf{u}^{P^*}$ denote pre-projection feature sequences for $G^P$ and $G^T$, respectively.
-For a prior window starting at frame index $i$, the distillation loss is:
+Let $\mathbf{u}^P$ and $\mathbf{u}^{P^*}$ denote pre-projection feature sequences of $\mathbf{x}^P_t$ and $\mathbf{x}^{P^*}_t$ processed by $G^P$ and $G^T$, respectively.
+For a prior window of length $m$ starting at frame index $i$, the distillation loss is: